 Mr. Bach received his law degree in 2006 from UCLA School of Law, where he was an invited member of the Moot Court Honors Program, the ABA Moot Court Team, and was named Outstanding Brief Writer for the Spring 2005 competition.
 He received his B.A., cum laude, from the University of Pennsylvania in 2002, with a double major in Diplomatic History and French.

-Mr. Bach spearheads Gibson Dunn’s semi-annual Media, Entertainment, and Technology Practice Group’s Client Update, covering cutting-edge developments in copyright, trademark, film, television, and music law.
+Mr. Bach is the editor of Gibson Dunn’s semi-annual Media, Entertainment and Technology Practice Group’s Client Update, covering cutting-edge developments in copyright, trademark, film, television, and music law.
+(Updates are accessible below.)
 His writing is also published in Volume 19, Issue 1 of the Georgetown Journal of Legal Ethics (“Trial Lawyer on the Ticket”), and in Getting the Deal Through (“U.S. Enforcement of Foreign Judgments 2014”).
 He has contributed to work published in the International Arbitration Law Review (“The IBA Rules Lay the Ground for Solutions to Address Electronic-Document-Production Disputes”), and in U.C.
 Davis Law Review (“United States Immigration Law as We Know It: El Clandestino, the American Gulag, Rounding Up the Usual Suspects”).

 During law school, Mr. Bach served as a judicial extern for the Honorable Kim McLane Wardlaw of the Ninth Circuit Court of Appeals and for the Honorable Nora M. Manella of the United Stated District Court, Central District of California.

-For the past three years, Mr. Bach has led Gibson Dunn’s partnership with Oxford University’s Price Media Law Moot Court Programme, an international advocacy competition that examines global issues of free speech, new technology, and human rights, and includes law students from schools such as the National Law University in Jodhpur, India; Ghent University in Belgium; NYU School of Law; U. of Sao Paulo, Brazil; Cairo University, Egypt; Moi University, Kenya; U. of Oxford; U. of the West Indies, Jamaica; Peking University, China; National University of Kyiv-Mohyla Academy, Ukraine, among many others.
+Mr. Bach led Gibson Dunn’s partnership with Oxford University’s Price Media Law Moot Court Programme, an international advocacy competition that examines global issues of free speech, new technology, and human rights, and includes law students from schools such as the National Law University in Jodhpur, India; Ghent University in Belgium; NYU School of Law; U. of Sao Paulo, Brazil; Cairo University, Egypt; Moi University, Kenya; U. of Oxford; U. of the West Indies, Jamaica; Peking University, China; National University of Kyiv-Mohyla Academy, Ukraine, among many others.

 Mr. Bach is a member of the State Bar of California and is admitted to practice before the United States District Court for the Central District of California and the Ninth Circuit Court of Appeals.